nuclio/nuclio/docs/tasks/deploying-functions.md

 ```

-To illustrate that the function is indeed accessible via HTTP, you'll use [httpie](https://httpie.org) to invoke the function at the port specified by the deploy log:
+To illustrate that the function is indeed accessible via HTTP, you'll use [httpie](https://httpie.org) to invoke
+the function at the port specified by the deployment log:

 ```sh
 http $(minikube ip):<port from log>